0%

 Software Engineer

 Hey there!
 Ever wondered how you can log into Gmail and then magically find yourself logged into YouTube, Google Drive, and all other Google services without lifting a finger?
-This behind-the-scenes wizardry is called Single Sign-On (SSO)
+This behind-the-scenes technique is called Single Sign-On (SSO)

 In this blog, I will show you some techniques that Google used.